 The Everton Family sits in the heart of a community and prides itself on its family ethos and being a values-based organisation.
-Over the past five years we have been working through our “Modern Slavery Act Strategy”, the aim of which was to go beyond mere legal compliance; taking meaningful, sustainable, and ethical steps to help ensure modern slavery or human trafficking does not take place within its supply chain.
+Over the past six years we have been working through our “Modern Slavery Act Strategy”, the aim of which was to go beyond mere legal compliance; taking meaningful, sustainable, and ethical steps to help ensure modern slavery or human trafficking does not take place within its supply chain.

 The Modern Slavery Act Strategy included a further review of our operations to identify any areas susceptible to a risk of modern slavery and human trafficking.
 To achieve this goal, we worked with business ethics specialists to assist with the review of our existing MSA stance and develop a strategy for the Everton Family in this area.

 - Reviewed ways to assess MSA compliance of our top suppliers

 - Undertook due diligence checks for all new suppliers and commercial partners

 - Delivered training to managers

 - We are an accredited Living Wage Foundation (LWF) employer and principal partner of the LWF helping to influence policy in this area

 - Including MSA training in the Everton Family’s induction